 German Shepherd Dog Traits

-German Shepherd Dogs vary in personality and temperament, but there are a few traits that most share, including:
+Every German Shepherd has its own personality, but there are some key traits most share, including:

 Intelligence